Lafcadia/Lafcadia/README.md

 ## 👋 About Me

-(Please don't mind if my English is broken as English is my second language.)

-Lafcadia is my current screen name (formerly [ChuishenX](https://github.com/ChuishenX/), also known as Chuishen Qiusha ("吹神求杀")), the current name is taken from the legendary writer Lafcadio Hearn.
+Lafcadia is my current screen name (formerly [ChuishenX](https://github.com/ChuishenX/), also known as Chuishen Qiusha ("吹神求杀")), which is taken from the legendary writer Lafcadio Hearn.
 Learning in a foreign language School as a senior high student, I'm now the co-leader and president of [Team OblivionOcean](https://github.com/OblivionOcean).
 I also have a [personal blog](https://chuishen.xyz) based on Hexo where I post my "work".
-Most of my programming work is open-sourced and I published most on GitHub.
+Most of my programming work is open-sourced, and I published most on GitHub.

 Due to an accident with 2FA, my original account [ChuishenX](https://github.com/ChuishenX/) is no longer used — however, most of the valuable content is transferred to this account.

 My closest colleagues are [Zhiro](https://github.com/zzhiro/) and [Fgaoxing](https://github.com/Fgaoxing/).
 I met Zhiro online for the first time in 2019 when I was just a pupil working for him in his studio.
 I helped him to deploy his first blog.
-In 2022, he introduced me to Fgaoxing and we co-created Team OblivionOcean.
+In 2022, he introduced me to Fgaoxing, and we co-created Team OblivionOcean.

 📧 E-mail:
   - chuishenx@oblivionocean.top (Public, Official)